What EVs Are Top Rated for Safety?

 Genesis Electrified GV70

 The Genesis Electrified GV70 is a midsize luxury electric SUV.
 It earned advanced ratings in both daytime and nighttime vehicle-to-pedestrian front crash prevention tests, as well as top marks in all collision tests.
-With a standard 77.4-kWh battery pack, the Electrified GV70 has an EPA-estimated range of 236 miles and a starting MSRP of $67,645.
+With a standard 77.4-kWh battery pack, the Electrified GV70 has an EPA-estimated range of 236 miles and a starting MSRP of $47,650.

 Preventing Pedestrian Injuries

-“It’s exciting to see three new EVs from different brands with the highest level of safety,” said IIHS president David Harkey.
+“It’s exciting to see new EVs from different brands with the highest level of safety,” said IIHS president David Harkey.
 “Making sure safety continues to be a priority in alternatively powered vehicles is critical if we are going to achieve the vision of zero traffic fatalities.”

-Harkey added: “To be environmentally friendly, our vehicles and our cities also need to be pedestrian-friendly.
+Harkey added: “To be environmentally friendly, our vehicles and our cities also need to be pedestrian friendly.
 All three of these vehicles have standard front crash prevention systems designed to protect pedestrians both during the day and at night, when most fatal pedestrian crashes happen.”

 What’s the difference between the IIHS’ Top Safety Pick+ and its lower-tier Top Safety Pick ratings?
 To earn the lower designation, an “acceptable” rating in the side impact test is enough, and tested vehicles only need to demonstrate advanced or superior performance in the daytime pedestrian test – not the nighttime test.
 These three new EVs, introduced in 2023, all meet the requirements for the higher-tier award.